 Understand How GSA Buys

-Federal Acquisition Regulation (FAR) governs how the federal government buys goods and services.
-The FAR is regulated jointly by the Secretary of Defense (DOD), the Administrator of General Services Administration (GSA), and the Administrator, National Aeronautics and Space Administration (NASA).
-Collectively, this body has established rules that create a level playing field for vendors while providing value and flexibility for federal customers.
+The Federal Acquisition Regulation (FAR) governs how the federal government buys goods and services.
+The FAR is regulated jointly by the Secretary of Defense (DOD), the Administrator of General Services Administration (GSA), and the Administrator of National Aeronautics and Space Administration (NASA).
+Collectively, this body establishes rules that create a level playing field for vendors while providing value and flexibility for federal customers.

 GSA has created programs and contracting methods to carry out the FAR.
 They include:

-A classification system based on NAICS codes (to group like products and services together).
+A system based on North American Industrial Classification System (NAICS) codes (to group like products and services together).
 Vendors match their offerings to the appropriate Schedule, propose and may negotiate the terms and conditions of sale.
 If these terms are acceptable to GSA, the vendor is put on the Schedule, which means qualified customers can purchase the offering from the vendor under the agreed upon terms.

 - Governmentwide Acquisition Contracts(GWACs)